Gunn High School: History

-Gunn High School received national attention in 2009 after four of its students committed suicide over a span of seven months, mainly by walking in front of trains at a nearby crossing.
+Gunn High School received national attention in 2009 after four of its students died of suicide over a span of seven months.
 Over the period of 2006–2016, the school's suicide rate was four to five times higher than the national average.
-In 2017, a senior student committed suicide.
-In the past decade, attempts have been made to improve the emotional health of students attending the school.
+In 2017, a senior student died of suicide.
+In 2024, a 16-year-old girl who was a student at the school, died of suicide.
+In the past decade, attempts have been made to improve the psychological health of students attending the school.

 Academics

-Gunn offers 22 Advanced Placement (AP) classes and 8 Honors classes which are included in the weighted Grade Point Average (GPA).
+Gunn offers 29 Advanced Placement (AP) classes and 16 Honors classes which are included in the weighted Grade Point Average (GPA).

-In May 2010, 658 students took 1820 AP tests.
-93% scored 3 or higher and 54% scored a grade of 5.
+In May 2023, 846 students took 2504 AP tests.
+95.1% scored 3 or higher, and 52.8% scored a grade of 5.
 Gunn no longer ranks students, but ranking was previously recorded by decile.

 Hanna Rosin wrote in a 2015 The Atlantic article that due to the emphasis on academics and competition between students, Gunn became "an extreme distillation of what parents in the meritocratic elite expect from a school."
 Around that time, families clamored to buy houses in Gunn's attendance boundary so their children could attend the school.
-According to Rosin, after a spate of suicides of Gunn students in the 2010s, parents began to worry about whether the competitive atmosphere was harming students' mental well-being.
+According to Rosin, after a spate of suicide deaths of Gunn students in the 2010s, parents began to worry about whether the competitive atmosphere was harming students' mental well-being.

 Mathematics

 Gunn offers a wide selection of mathematics courses ranging from Algebra to AP Calculus BC.
 There are often three tracks of each subject offered: one at the college-prep level, another at the Advanced level, and one at the Honors level.
 Students who have completed the AP Calculus pathway before their senior year also have the opportunity to take Multivariable Calculus and Linear Algebra as a dual enrollment pathway in partnership with Foothill College.
 There are also two mathematics electives at Gunn: Applied Math H and AP Statistics, available to juniors and seniors.

 The math circle is one of the largest clubs on the Gunn High School campus, and its corresponding math team has participated in many competitions.
-Each year, the school boasts about 30 American Invitational Mathematics Examination qualifiers.
-After placing 15th nationally in 4 different tournaments during the 2020-21 school year, the 2021-22 math team has won HMMT November and placed 4th in the Berkeley Math Tournament.
+Each year, the school has about 30 American Invitational Mathematics Examination qualifiers.
+After placing 15th nationally in 4 different tournaments during the 2020–21 school year, the 2021–22 math team won HMMT November and placed 4th in the Berkeley Math Tournament.

+In 2023, in the context of controversial changes proposed for California's math curriculum, a group of 25 students spoke out at a Palo Alto school board meeting, urging for PAUSD to implement more fluid math lanes, offer multivariable calculus during the school day, and more.
+They emphasized the importance of math classes meeting the needs of all students.

 PLTW

-Gunn is a host to Project Lead the Way (PLTW), an organization which promotes STEM (science, technology, engineering, and math) education.
+Gunn is a host to Project Lead the Way (PLTW), an organization that promotes STEM (science, technology, engineering, and math) education.
 Courses from this program include Digital Electronics and Introduction to Engineering Design, as well as Principles of Engineering.